 All About Macros

-Knowing what your daily macro intake will help so much during the holidays.
-Macros, short for macronutrients, are one of the first thing I discuss with my new clients when we talk about a nutrition plan.
-There are three primary macros to stay on top of: carbohydrates, proteins and fats.
+Knowing your daily macro intake will help so much during the holidays.
+Macros, short for macronutrients, are one of the first things I discuss with my new clients when we talk about a nutrition plan.
+There are three primary macros to stay on top of carbohydrates, proteins, and fats.

 Carbohydrates: Carbohydrates are broken down into glucose, which is the main energy source for your body.
 But all carbs are not created equally!
-There are simple carbohydrates, which are easy for your body to break down and found in sweet foods such as fruit, honey, milk and yogurt.
+There are simple carbohydrates, which are easy for your body to break down and are found in sweet foods such as fruit, honey, milk, and yogurt.
 Complex carbohydrates are more difficult for your body to break down.
-They’re found in starches and grains such as rice, pasta and bread.
+They’re found in starches and grains such as rice, pasta, and bread.

 Fats: The word “fat” gets a bad rap because it’s a necessary part of daily consumption.
 Fats enable you to store energy and make certain necessary hormones.
 It’s the type of fats that you want to keep an eye on.

 Unsaturated fats are the “healthy fat” and can even decrease your risk of heart disease.
-They originate from plant sources such as avocados, seeds, olive and nuts.
-Saturated fat comes from animal products with high fat content and should be limited, while trans fats should be cut out entirely.
+They originate from plant sources such as avocados, seeds, olives, and nuts.
+Saturated fat comes from animal products with high-fat content and should be limited, while trans fats should be cut out entirely.

 Keeping track of your macros helps you stay on top of your meals throughout the day.
 It also helps you gain awareness of which foods to eat and which ones to avoid.
 Apps and calorie counting are necessary at first, but the goal is to eventually move to intuitive eating and simply knowing what your body needs.